 Intangible side effects

-The another intangible side effect, which dominantly remains unnoticed is the hygiene factor.
+Another intangible side effect, which dominantly remains unnoticed is the hygiene factor.
 Old mattress breeds dust mites, bacteria, and allergens over a period of time.
-An old mattress carries our perspiration, sweat, dead skin cells and once the mattress becomes too old, it becomes a breeding house of these allergens.
-These allergens require heat, right temperature & humidity to grow at a fast pace and an old mattress offers them this perfect environment to multiply.
+An old mattress carries our perspiration, sweat, and dead skin cells and once the mattress becomes too old, it becomes a breeding house of these allergens.
+These allergens require heat, the right temperature & humidity to grow at a fast pace and an old mattress offers them this perfect environment to multiply.

 Although it is also possible that one can still wake up fresh on an old mattress, due to the personal zone it offers.
 However, the person may develop breathing and other allergic problems due to dust mites and bacteria breeding in the old mattress.
 The consumers continue to complain about the unknown reason for their allergy problems, without even realizing once that their old mattress could be a reason for the same.

-For example, for several months, Ms. Pooja Khandelwal, a 30-year-old charted accountant, did not realise that the dust allergy she had been suffering from past one year was actually due to the dust mites in her old mattress.
+For example, for several months, Ms Pooja Khandelwal, a 30-year-old charted accountant, did not realise that the dust allergy she had been suffering for the past year was actually due to the dust mites in her old mattress.
 “Almost every morning, I would get up coughing and sneezing and that would continue for nearly half an hour.
-It was only when I consulted my doctor that I came to know that it might be due to the bed bugs and dust mites in my mattress.
-So, when the doctor suggested changing the mattress which was bought 15 years ago, I acted upon immediately and to my surprise, the problem subsided on its own,” says Ms. Pooja Khandelwal.
+It was only when I consulted my doctor that I came to know that it might be due to bed bugs and dust mites in my mattress.
+So, when the doctor suggested changing the mattress which was bought 15 years ago, I acted upon it immediately and to my surprise, the problem subsided on its own,” says Ms Pooja Khandelwal.
 Well, this is the case with many individuals.
-The microscopic creatures like dust mites trigger various allergies and lead to skin problems and respiratory conditions as they damage lungs and promote a sore throat.
+Microscopic creatures like dust mites trigger various allergies and lead to skin problems and respiratory conditions as they damage the lungs and promote a sore throat.
 They also worsen asthma symptoms.
-Here it is to be noted that older the mattress, the more dust mites it houses.
+Here it is to be noted that the older the mattress, the more dust mites it houses.

 Pain and old mattress issues go hand in hand as an old mattress can result in intense back and neck pain.
-As per Dr. Surendra Kumar Samar, General Physician and Surgeon, “If you sleep on an old and unsupportive mattress (as it becomes soft after years of usage), then this can stress the ligaments, tendons and joints of the spine.
-Also, it makes it difficult to maintain the right posture in night which can further aggravate lower back pain.
-If this pain due to lack of proper sleep continue for long, then it can become chronic and cause further sleeplessness.”
+As per Dr Surendra Kumar Samar, General Physician and Surgeon, “If you sleep on an old and unsupportive mattress (as it becomes soft after years of usage), then this can stress the ligaments, tendons and joints of the spine.
+Also, it makes it difficult to maintain the right posture at night which can further aggravate lower back pain.
+If this pain due to lack of proper sleep continues for long, then it can become chronic and cause further sleeplessness.”

 All old is not gold